 5.2.3.2 WG Observation/Discussion:

-The Working Group notes that currently the TDRP is a process designed to handle disputes between Registrars.
+The Working Group noted in its discussions that currently the TDRP is a process designed to handle disputes between Registrars.
 Under the current policy the Registrant is not a party to the dispute.
-If a Registrant finds themselves in a situation where they feel their situation has been ignored by their Registrar they can either file a complaint with ICANN Compliance or proceed through the court system.
+If a Registrant finds him/herself in a situation where they feel their situation has been ignored by their Registrar they can either file a complaint with ICANN Compliance or proceed through the court system but cannot actively launch a TDRP.

-The Working Group discussed the issue of registrants not being able to launch a TDRP in great detail.
-The Working Group considered amending the TDRP also allowing registrants to initiate a transfer dispute.
-A potential list of administrative conditions for a Registrant-initiated TDRP was prepared as well as the possibility of eliminating the TDRP’s First-level (Registry) dispute resolution process.

-The Working Group prepared a list of dispute resolution use cases (see Annex) some of which are not currently addressed by the TDRP.
+Based on this premise, the Working Group discussed the issue of allowing registrants to initiate a TDRP in great detail, spending a significant amount of time on this important issue.
+The Group even met in a sub team to draft an amended version of the TDRP that would allow for registrants to be able to access the policy themselves.
+As part of its discussion on this issue, the Group drew up a list of use cases that included scenarios under which registrants might want to initiate a dispute policy.
+As a result of the decision not to open the TDRP to registrants that Working Group continued to work on the use case list (see Annex C).
+In this context, the Group conferred with ICANN Compliance to identify which of these cases are addressed by current consensus policy and would thus allow for a TDRP procedure or an intervention by ICANN Compliance.
 Initially the Group thought to amend the TDRP to accommodate for these scenarios.
-However, upon closer review, it was agreed that the use cases that would be appropriately initiated by Registrants are related to disputes involving inter-registrant transfers not inter-registrar transfers.
-Working Group participants agreed that expanding the TDRP to cover these cases is not appropriate, because the TDRP policy is designed for inter-registrar disputes and the requirements for inter-registrant dispute resolution are quite different.
+Upon closer review, The Group noted several important obstacles to giving registrants the power to initiating the TDRP – the relevance of the use cases notwithstanding.
+The danger of having an avalanche of TDRPs roll out as well as the question of who would pay for the costs of a TDRP initiated policy were some of the issues raised during the discussion.
+The Group eventually conceded that the TDRP is essentially designed to deal with transfer disputes between registrars and that allowing registrants to access this policy would not only be counter-intuitive but essentially counter-productive.
+Therefore.
+The Working Group members agreed that expanding the TDRP to cover these cases is not appropriate.

-The Working Group also noted in its discussion that the IRTP Part C Recommendation #2 deals explicitly with inter-registrant transfers.
+The Working Group also noted in its discussion on these use cases that the IRTP Part C Recommendation #2 deals explicitly with inter-registrant transfers.
 As a result, it is the expectation that some of these use cases will be dealt with as a result of the implementation of the inter-registrant transfer policy as recommended by the IRTP Part C PDP WG.
 However, as the IRTP C Recommendation is not yet implemented, the IRTP Part D Working Group believes that should the implementation of IRTP Part C not cover the majority of use cases, the GNSO Council should request an Issue Report to review the use cases not addressed and determine whether any additional dispute resolution mechanisms would need to be developed.